-You can create a table of contents in Microsoft Word where its page numbers show its position in the document.
+You can create a table of contents in Microsoft Word where its page numbers (right-aligned in the header) show its position in the document.

 For example, if there is a title page (or cover page) with page number 1 before the table of contents, then the table of contents will have page numbers 2 onwards.

 If there are two pages before the table of contents (for example, a title page with page number 1, abstract page with page number 2), then the table of contents will start with page number 3.

 Figure 1 shows a table of contents where the page number starts at 2 with the title page before it having a page number of 1.

 You can create and update the table of contents anytime.
 To have entries in the table of contents, each heading needs to have a Microsoft Word Outline Level according to the hierarchy.
 For example, set outline levels as follows:

 You can add, change or delete your headings at anytime.

 Figure 2 instructions (if required) are:

 A dialog box with table of contents options will appear (see Figure 3).
 You can choose your table of contents heading ("Contents" or "Table of Contents') here.

 Figure 3 instructions (if required) are: